 is live here; link loads a static image of the page.)A link to the most frequently asked questions from people interested in employment and internships, striking a balance between friendliness and firmness.
 This grew out of my work answering each and every extremely random, humorous, and provocative email IDEO started receiving after 1999.
 (Original page

 One of a few hundred stories written to convey the company's breadth and expertise concisely and without jargon or boastfulness.
 Written in a "just-the-facts" tone, many of these articles were informed by competition entry forms, which tell a deeper story meant for a different audience.

-This website communicated the 30th anniversary of the founding of David Kelley Design (IDEO's forerunner), and showcased much of the company's surprising new work in strategy, food, nonprofit, and other nontraditional design projects.
+This website communicated the 30th anniversary of the founding of David Kelley Design (IDEO's predecessor), and showcased much of the company's surprising new work in strategy, food, nonprofit, and other nontraditional design projects.
 I worked on concepts with founder David Kelley, then collaborated with a graphic artist and a web programmer to create the finished site.

 1998-2009: I have also given many talks, presentations, and workshops, most recently: